flyx/gps-osx/README.md

    This may or may not be easy to fix in the GPS build script - I didn't try yet.
  * This list is not complete and will probably be grow as I use my native GPS.

+## What else can be done

+If we can get rid of those pesty Python problems, it might be possible to merge everything into a redistributable app bundle, using [gtk-mac-bundler][6].
+I'm not sure whether this is doable without an unreasonable amount of work.

+To provide any more integration into OSX, GtkOSXApplication would need to be added to GtkAda, and GPS would need to be patched to use it.
+I certainly won't do this, but if anyone has a lot of time at hand...

+It might also be possible to create a jhbuild module to further automate the process of building GPS.
+But as the build needs a compiler jhbuild does not know about and considering the other issues and fixes that need to be applied, I think it's better to keep this stuff here in a separate repository.

 ## License

 The GNAT Programming Studio is distributed under the terms of the GNU GPL, so are these scripts and